Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 - Compliance with HIPAA (the Health Insurance Portability and Accountability Act) regulations to safeguard protected health information.

 My unfiltered opinion?
-Regulated industries with strict data privacy laws may want to consider alternatives like Connecteam.
+Regulated industries like healthcare, online retail, and finance may want to consider alternatives like Connecteam to meet their strict data privacy requirements.

 Verdict: 7/10